kevinslin/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.query-function.md

 =QUERY({data!A1:A100,data!D1:D100,data!G1:G100}, "SELECT Col1, Col2, Col3 WHERE Col3 > 8000", 1)
 ```
 - be aware that the 3 elements in the array are seperated by commas (`,`)
-- read [[here|notes.tutorial.google-sheets-excel.using-arrays]] to understand the reason
+- read [[here|notes.tutorial.google-sheets-excel.arrays-in-sheets]] to understand the reason

 ### Use `QUERY` to filter data based on dropdown list
 ref: [Learn Google Spreadsheets](https://www.youtube.com/watch?v=nLW8SerwnJo)